 Let's start this article by visiting this historic place that is the Guinness Storehouse and then discuss the history of this company of Irish origin now based in London!

-Visit the Guinness Museum Dublin
+- My opinion on the Guinness Museum in Dublin

 The visit to the Guinness Storehouse is included in the City Pass Dublin.
 A pass that allows you to save on your visits to Dublin.